 Decadence® 'Vanilla Cream' False Indigo has 10" spikes of vanilla pea-shaped flowers in May and June.
 The petioles are dark gray, making an attractive contrast to the opening flowers.
 The clean disease free foliage matures to grayish green in summer, making a wide clump topped by dark charcoal round seedheads.
 Baptisias are very long lived perennials and are useful in the back of mixed borders as well as in meadows.
 From Hans Hansen's Decadence® series.

-Heritage® ('Cully') Riverbirch is one of the best Birches for the Northeast, from extraordinary plantsman Earl Cully.
-Beautiful creamy exfoliating bark, disease and borer resistant, wet site tolerant, fast growth habit, we could go on and on...
+Heritage® ('Cully') Riverbirch is one of the best Birches for the Northeast.
+Discovered in a St. Louis suburb and tested and introduced by the extraordinary plantsman Earl Cully.
+Noted for it's cold hardiness, beautiful creamy exfoliating bark, disease and borer resistant, wet site tolerant, fast growth habit, we could go on and on...

 'Blonde Ambition' Blue Grama is a lovely low maintenance native grass which has unusually shaped inflorescences.
 The orange to straw colored flowers are held horizontally off the stems, so that they look like tiny feathers.
+'Blonde Ambition' produces chartreuse flowers (instead of purple for the species) on taller flowering stems.
 This is especially lovely when back lit by afternoon sun.
 When planted in mass, Bouteloua 'Blonde Ambition' can serve as an infrequently mowed lawn, since it does best in full sun.
 It was introduced by David Salman of High Country Gardens, and brought to our attention by Steve Castorani of North Creek Nurseries.

 PRN Preferred: A fun whimsy appeal, what other grass has horizontal seedhead that last well into the winter?